Goserelin Acetate (Zoladex®) - For Men

 Weakening of the Bones (Osteoporosis)

-This medication can cause elevated blood sugar levels in patients with and without diabetes.
-Your healthcare team will monitor your blood sugar.
-If you develop increased thirst, urination or hunger, blurry vision, headaches, or your breath smells like fruit, notify your healthcare team.
+- High Blood Sugar: This medication can cause elevated blood sugar levels in patients with and without diabetes.
+Your oncology care team will monitor your blood sugar.
+If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 Sexual and Reproductive Changes